 That’s why everyone started trying to bottle and sell these air vitamins back in the early 2000s.

-You’ve seen those negative ion bracelets on TV, at mall kiosks, and at MLMs like jsfklds.
+You’ve seen those negative ion bracelets on TV and at places like mall kiosks and airport shops.
 Nefful takes those to the next step and decks you out in negative ions from head to toe.
 They put those things in everything…underwear, blankets, beanies, leg warmers (who still wears those??), cardigans…

 And apparently decking your clothes out in negative ions will cost you close to what it would cost to deck yourself out in jewels and bling.
 A beanie costs $96, and a cardigan costs $550.
 A blanket? $1,800.